 IllumiNations first premiered at Epcot in 1999, and had its final show on September 30, 2019.
-Today we’re sharing 8 final facts about this nighttime spectacular.
+Today we’re sharing honoring this show with 8 facts you didn’t know!

 1. World’s First Spherical Video System

 The Earth Globe in IllumiNations is the world’s first spherical video display system!

 2. 3 Stories Tall

 The Earth Globe is over 3 stories tall and wrapped in over 180,000 light emitting diodes

 The show needs 67 computers in 40 different locations to synchronize the lights, music, fireworks, and other effects

 4. the globe photos were not taken by Disney

 The pictures on the globe came from National Geographic, Image Bank, Archive Films, custom-shot live footage, and a single 3-D graphic animation